cosiner/gomodel/cmd/gomodel/README.md

 //  User
 //]
 ```
-The form of first and last line can't be changed, others will be joined with an " ".
+The form of first and last line can't be changed.

-# Output
-see model.tmpl.